 Next I bought some crawl space liner and covered the floor and the walls.
 By sealing the floor with liner you prevent the water from the soil seeping into your crawl space.
 The same can be said on your foundation walls if you have cracks or ways for water to get in.
 The water won’t be getting through that liner if you do it right.
 So, the last thing I did was have a new dehumidifier installed.
 I lived in this house for another year and within that year I saw no further problems.
 The floor that was replaced was holding up just fine… and was much nicer then the rest of the home’s floor!
 The occasional times I went down to the crawlspace I saw no indication of water pooling or mold growing.
 The mud was gone as well.
 All seemed to be right in the world.

 So, the lesson here folks is that your crawl space most likely needs a dehumidifier in it, especially if you live in a humid climate.
 If you aren’t sure or are hesitant to to make the investment then at least check the humidity levels in your basement regularly to ensure that you aren’t having any problems arise.
-Most folks use a hand-held humidity reader like this one found on Amazon.
+Most folks use a hand-held humidity reader.
 The humidity shouldn’t be above sixty percent.
 If you notice that the number is increasing then there are a few things you can do before purchasing a dehumidifier.
 Just like I mentioned above, you can purchase liners and cover the floor and walls with these waterproof liners.
 This will help moisture from coming up from the exposed dirt as well as the cracks or gaps in your foundation.

 If you install liners and have even sealed all of the vents in your crawlspace but you are still having high humidity then it may be time to purchase a dehumidifier.
 I’ll be honest with you folks, this won’t be a cheaper purchase and that is precisely why I mentioned the above strategies first.
 Hopefully, they work for you but if they do not then it may be time to bite the bullet and make that investment into a dehumidifier.
 After all, would you rather pay a one time expense or pay a massive repair bill like I did?